|AddressDoctor 5 Attributes|

 Output mapping - here you decide what will be mapped to the output, i.e. the first output port.
 Optionally, you can map data to the second "error" port (if no such mapping is done, error codes and error messages are generated).

-Similarly to Input mapping, you do the configuration by means of a clear wizard comprising these steps:
+Similarly to Input mapping, you do the configuration by means of a simple wizard following these steps these steps: